Arts + Culture

 Sounds from the South and Around the Globe

 Learn more about the history and tradition of music in the Carolinas and around the world.
-Home of the world-famous Carolina Clavier collection, the Carolina Music Museum in Greenville features more than 40 English, European and American pianos and harpsichords dating from 1570 to 1845.
+Home of the world-famous Carolina Clavier collection, the Sigal Music Museum in Greenville features more than 40 English, European and American pianos and harpsichords dating from 1570 to 1845.
 Take a step back in time and follow the Spartanburg Music Trail, which honors Spartanburg’s esteemed musicians and dives into the area’s rich musical heritage.

 From Murals to Museums